smarty/changelog/sdk/go.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

-## [2.3.0] - 2026-06-25
-- Added the `EnableCleartextHTTP2` option to route requests over cleartext HTTP/2 (h2c) using prior knowledge, intended for local development or a TLS-terminating proxy/sidecar in front of the API.
-Requires an `http://` base URL set via `CustomBaseURL`.

-## [2.2.0] - 2026-06-24
-- Clients now negotiate HTTP/2 by default, falling back to HTTP/1.1 when it isn't available.
-Use the `DisableHTTP2` option to force HTTP/1.1.

-## [2.1.0] - 2026-06-24
-- Added US Autocomplete V2

-## [2.0.0] - 2026-06-23
+## [1.38.0] - 2026-06-26
+This release consolidates the work that was briefly tagged `2.0.0` through `2.3.0`.
+Those v2 tags have been removed from the remote and the changes now ship as a single minor release.
+The v2 tags were never installable: the module path in `go.mod` was never given the `/v2` suffix that Go's semantic import versioning requires for a major version bump, so `go get`-ing any `v2.x` would have failed and no one could have been depending on it.
+Note that some of the changes below are breaking relative to `1.37.0`.

 - **Breaking:** 304 Not Modified responses are no longer returned as errors.
 They now return empty results with the updated ETag stored on the lookup's `ResponseETag` field.
 Callers previously using `client.IsHTTPErrorCode(err, http.StatusNotModified)` should instead check for empty results.
 - **Breaking:** `Source` field on `us-autocomplete-api`, `us-autocomplete-pro-api`, and `us-reverse-geo-api` lookups changed from `string` to a typed `Source` constant.
 Replace string literals (e.g. `"all"`) with the provided constants (`SourceAll`, `SourcePostal`).
+- Added US Autocomplete V2.
+- Clients now negotiate HTTP/2 by default, falling back to HTTP/1.1 when it isn't available.
+Use the `DisableHTTP2` option to force HTTP/1.1.
+- Added the `EnableCleartextHTTP2` option to route requests over cleartext HTTP/2 (h2c) using prior knowledge, intended for local development or a TLS-terminating proxy/sidecar in front of the API.
+Requires an `http://` base URL set via `CustomBaseURL`.
+- API error messages from response bodies are now surfaced in error text; unknown status codes include the raw response body as a fallback.
+- Added handling for HTTP 408 (Request Timeout) and 502 (Bad Gateway) status codes.
 - international-street-api
   - **Breaking:** Removed `Address9`–`Address12` fields from the `Addresses` struct.
   - **Breaking:** Removed `AdministrativeAreaShort` and `AdministrativeAreaLong` fields from the `Components` struct.
   - Added `Attention`, `ShortAddressCode`, `SubBuildingLeadingType`, `SubBuildingBlock`, `SubBuildingDoor`, and `SubBuildingStaircase` fields to the `Components` struct.
-- API error messages from response bodies are now surfaced in error text; unknown status codes include the raw response body as a fallback.
-- Added handling for HTTP 408 (Request Timeout) and 502 (Bad Gateway) status codes.
 - us-enrichment-api
   - Added `ResponseETag` field to `Lookup` to capture the refreshed ETag from 304 Not Modified responses.
 - Added us-street-api match strategy example.